Archna Sharma

-Archna Sharma, is an Indian actress and model.
-She has appeared in Kollywood, Tollywood and Bollywood Cinemas.
+Archna Sharma, is an Indian actor and model, who has appeared in Tamil, Hindi and Telugu films and television.

 Early life and education

-She was born in Chennai, Tamil Nadu, and currently resides in Mumbai, pursuing her acting career.
+She is originally from Bihar, was born in Bengaluru, Karnataka, and currently resides in Mumbai, pursuing her acting career.

 She completed her graduation in Computer Science and Engineering from Anna University and her post-graduation in Business Administration from University of Mysore.

 Career

-After receiving a diploma in acting from the Anupam Kher Institute of acting, Mumbai, she has appeared in over fifty TV commercials across South India.
+After receiving a diploma in acting from the Anupam Kher Institute of acting, Mumbai, she shifted to Chennai and lived there for eight years.
+She has appeared in over fifty TV commercials across South India including a jewellery advertisement alongside Varalaxmi Sarathkumar.
+She studied for her MBA in Chennai and learned Bharatanatyam.

-She was introduced by director S. A. Chandrasekhar in the film Veluthu Kattu.
+She acted in director S. A. Chandrasekhar's film Veluthu Kattu.

 She has also appeared in both seasons of the Sony LIV web series Kathmandu Connection.